twisted/twisted/docs/core/development/policy/compatibility-policy.rst

 Module attributes
 ^^^^^^^^^^^^^^^^^

-Modules cannot have properties, so module attributes should be deprecated using the :api:`deprecatedModuleAttribute <twisted.python.deprecate.deprecatedModuleAttribute>` helper.
+Modules cannot have properties, so module attributes should be deprecated using the :api:`twisted.python.deprecate.deprecatedModuleAttribute <deprecatedModuleAttribute>` helper.

 .. code-block:: python